[Poo-tee weet!]

 So, why deface this one, with graffiti?

-(The approaching skirmish of marching children, sing a clapping song to military snare drums and whistles)
+(The approaching skirmish of marching children, sing a clapping song to their military snare drums and whistles.)

 Nature and nurture had a fight (clap)